mango2steen/mango2steen.github.io/_pages/about.md

 I am currently a 4nd-year PhD student of [AIM Lab](http://aim-nercms.whu.edu.cn/) at [National Engineering Research Center for Multimedia Software (国家多媒体软件工程技术研究中心)](http://multimedia.whu.edu.cn/), [Wuhan University (武汉大学)](https://www.whu.edu.cn/), extremely fortunate to be supervised by Prof. Jun Chen and [Prof. Zheng Wang](https://wangzwhu.github.io/home/).
 I obtained my master's degree from Wuhan University of Technology, under the supervision of Prof. Xian Zhong.

 My research interest includes privacy preservation and computer vision.
-I have published more than 10 papers at the international AI/CV conferences and journals.

 # 🔥 Recent News
+- *2026.02*: &nbsp;🎉🎉 One paper was accepted by CVPR 2026.
 - *2025.11*: &nbsp;🎉🎉 One co-author paper was accepted by AAAI 2026.
 - *2025.08*: &nbsp;🎉🎉 One co-author paper was accepted by TITS.
 - *2024.12*: &nbsp;🎉🎉 One paper was accepted by AAAI 2025.